kennynguyen216/SigmaNova/README.md

 - Added a C++ orbit camera with keyboard controls.
 - Sent camera position and basis vectors into the fragment shader.
 - Tuned the ray-rendered sphere into a red-giant-inspired emissive pulse.

+### 2026-07-03

+- Replaced the shader-raymarched spacetime fabric prototype with mesh-rendered `GL_LINES` geometry.
+- Added a separate grid shader path for the fabric while keeping the star in the fullscreen ray shader.
+- Hand-derived and documented the ray-sphere math used for entry/exit bounds.
+- Moved the star from one-hit ray-sphere surface shading to volumetric raymarching.
+- Added `sample_density` as the bridge between the renderer and future simulation-backed gas fields.
+- Replaced sine-band surface patterns with value-noise/FBM-style procedural gas.
+- Added density-driven temperature color: dark red gas, orange mid-density, and hot yellow-white core.
+- Fixed the corona/black-ring issue by lifting edge density and matching inner/outer glow behavior.
+- Added additive blending so the star and corona add light over the spacetime fabric instead of painting dark pixels over it.
+- Added milestone captures for the mesh fabric, ray-sphere notes, and volumetric gas progress.